sametsazak/mergen/README.md

 ## CLI (`mergen-cli`)

-A fully-featured Go CLI that runs the same 85 checks from your terminal.
-Designed for power users, sysadmins, and CI pipelines.
+A fully-featured Go CLI covering the same 85 CIS checks, built for power users, sysadmins, and CI pipelines.

 ```
   ███╗   ███╗███████╗██████╗  ██████╗ ███████╗███╗   ██╗